cityandwool/danryland/_posts/2017-07-31-how-to-start-a-youtube-channel.markdown

 Video content in my opinion is more engaging than written content.

-It also increases time spend on your site or page as users are more likely to watch a video rather than read a long post.
+It also increases time spent on your site or page as users are more likely to watch a video rather than read a long post.

-### 3. Connect with your audience and gets your personality across ###
+### 3. Connect with your audience and get your personality across ###

 I'm now contributing to the YouTube community.
 I'm sharing more about myself, my personality and my life.